telefonicaid/iotagent-node-lib/README.md

 utils.
 In order to help creating testing tools for IoTAgents of specific protocols, all the commands of the library tester are offered as a array that can be directly imported into other Command Line tools, using the following steps:

-* Require the ´iotagent-node-lib´ command line module in your command line tool:
+* Require the `iotagent-node-lib` command line module in your command line tool:
 ```
   var iotaCommands = require('iotagent-node-lib').commandLine;
 ```